seattlejs/seattlejs.com/.github/ISSUE_TEMPLATE/meetup-checklist.md

 ## (Immediately following previous event)
 - [ ] confirm location
+- [ ] create new event in ti.to
 - [ ] update meetup.com auto-created event with location info (if not Collective)
-- [ ] create new event in ti.to
+- [ ] update discord event with location info (if not Collective)
-- [ ] send email via Tito to previous month's attendees with link to survey + link to tickets
+- [ ] send email via Tito to previous month's attendees with link to tickets + link to survey (if we create one)
 - [ ] update website with event json

 ## (3 weeks out)